Applying

 When will I find out your decision?

-Although applications will be considered on a rolling basis, it may be several months before the department makes a decision on your application but we aim to respond within 8 weeks.
+Although applications will be considered on a rolling basis, it may be several months before the department makes a decision on your application.

 Funding